 Those filing a personal injury claim should make note of legal deadline

 Legal deadlines for filing claims in a state’s civil courts are known as statutes of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 Individuals filing personal injury claims should heed this deadline; if you fail to file a claim prior to the deadline, the courts will refuse to hear your case and your opportunity to recover compensation for your injuries will have been lost.

 Injured in a boating accident?
 Let us help you get the compensation you deserve